sentenial/developer-docs/pages/prodInstantPayments/ip_securityjwssample.md

 ## Sample JOSE Header

-The JOSE Header is generated from the certificate attributes above, note that the ``Serial Number`` is first decoded from hexadecimal before use in the JOSE header.
+The JOSE Header is generated from the certificate attributes above, note that the ``Serial Number`` is first converted from hexadecimal to decimal before use in the JOSE header as the kid.

 <pre>
 <code class="json">